Kayson-Souksaly/Vue-ClassDemo/README.md

 ## ✅ Goal

-Make this simple app interactive and reactive.
-Have fun learning Vue! 🚀
+Creating a simple counter app with Vue